Douglass Day at UC Santa Barbara

 Events are FREE and OPEN TO THE PUBLIC.
 No experience needed.
 Just bring a laptop.
 Come for cake & refreshments!

-Douglass Day is an annual global transcribe-a-thon for Black history.
-It takes place every year to celebrate the chosen birthday of Frederick Douglass.
-Now, in its 10th year, Douglass Day is moving to UC Santa Barbara!
-Please come celebrate our new home for this collective action for Black history!
+About: Douglass Day is a global transcribe-a-thon held every year to celebrate the chosen birthday of Frederick Douglass.
+Starting in 2026, Douglass Day will be newly and proudly housed at UCSB.
+Please join us for this collective action for Black history!

 How can I participate?